How to fight Corruption?

 Fighting corruption requires a clear knowledge of what is going on in society.
 Building effective anti-corruption structures has to be seen as a conglomerate of various sciences – law, criminology, psychology and economics!
 Even philosophical considerations flow into the process of gaining knowledge and developing solutions.

 Only those who view the problem of corruption from the perspective of society as a whole can end the cat-and-mouse game in its favour and shape it for the benefit of all.

 The development of an effective anti-corruption policy thus fundamentally requires interdisciplinary cooperation.
 Decisions must permeate all areas of social life and significantly strengthen and improve transparency in all social and legal processes.

 Even a fight against individual manifestations of corruption is arduous and not blessed with great prospects of success.
 Anyone who recognizes corruption as a problem that affects society as a whole has a chance to build successful anti-corruption structures.

 Combating corruption therefore only succeeds with a comprehensive-holistic approach and so it is a task for the society as a whole!

-ARROWS develops the country / company-specific solutions together with you and draws on a fund of more than 25 years of experience.
-Together with our interdisciplinary experts and scientists, we are absolutely able to offer you concrete and decisive support in the implementation of the necessary sub-projects.
+ARROWS develops a country / company-specific solutions together with you and draws on a fund of more than 25 years of experience.
+Together with our interdisciplinary experts and scientists, we are absolutely able to offer you concrete and decisive support in the implementation of the necessary sub-projects and actions.
 This happens both in the digital (data collection and processing) and the administrative-structural world (improvement and restructuring of investigative authorities), as well as in the areas of designing and adaptation of modern anti-corruption laws, of PR, communication and social management.